atudoreimiruna/Library-Management/README.md

 **5. Author Management** The system must enable administrators to manage author records.
 This includes adding new authors, updating author details, and deleting authors from the system.

-**6. Availability Tracking** The system must provide an endpoint to check the availability of books based on their status (e.g., available, reserved, borrowed, or lost), allowing for real-time inventory tracking.
+**6. Availability Tracking** The system must provide an endpoint to check the availability of books based on their status (available, reserved, borrowed, or lost), allowing for real-time inventory tracking.

 **7. User Borrowing History** The system must allow the retrieval of a user's borrowing history through an API, showing detailed information about all borrowed books, including borrow and return dates, and any applicable fines.

 **8. Validation and Error Handling** The application must validate all incoming data for the API calls, ensuring that required fields are populated and data types are correct.
-Proper error messages should be returned for invalid requests (e.g., bad requests or missing data).
+Proper error messages should be returned for invalid requests (bad requests or missing data).

 **9. Fine Management** The system should include functionality to track fines associated with late returns of borrowed books.
 Fines must be recorded against each borrowing record and visible through the user's borrowing history.

-**10. Batch Operations** The application must allow batch operations for adding multiple records at once (e.g., adding multiple books, users, or borrowings), ensuring efficient bulk management for large datasets.
+**10. Batch Operations** The application must allow batch operations for adding multiple records at once (adding multiple books, users, or borrowings), ensuring efficient bulk management for large datasets.

 **Visual documentation**